Lab member: Mesi Fischer, Billie Goolsby, and Jenni Serrano Rojas

-What is the neural basis of species differences in parental care strategies?
+What is the neural basis of parental care and coordination?
+How do reproductive strategies change with climate?
 How does transport influence the behavior and brain architecture of tadpoles?
 Poison frogs show a great variety of parental care strategies within closely related species, including male uniparental, female uniparental, and biparental care.
 It is rare among vertebrates for parental behavior to vary in such extremes within closely related species.
 Moreover, male uniparental species allow us to examine the neural basis of paternal behavior without the confounds of pair bonding or maternal involvement, which is not possible in mammals.
-We are currently studying the neural basis of tadpole transport behavior and investigating this interaction from both a parent and tadpole perspective.
+We are currently studying the neural basis of parental behavior and how parental care changes with climate.
 Collaborator: Kyle Summers (East Carolina University).

-Lab member: Julie Butler, Billie Goolsby, Amaris Lewis, and Sarah Ludington
+Lab member: Najva Akbari, Julie Butler, and Billie Goolsby

 How do parents interpret the cries of their infants?
 How do parents communicate to coordinate care for offspring?
-Communication between parents to coordinate care for offspring as well as communication between parents and offspring is required for survival in altricial animals, like mammals (including humans), birds, and some amphibians.
+Communication between parents to coordinate care for offspring.
+Communication between parents and offspring is required for survival in altricial animals, like mammals (including humans), birds, and some amphibians.
 Yet we understand very little about the co-evolution of parent-parent and parent-offspring communication from a mechanistic perspective.
 We are studying the neural basis of behavioral coordination and communication in a biparental poison frogs species where tadpoles beg parents for meals.
 Collaborator: Kyle Summers (East Carolina University).

 How do frogs navigate their environment ?
 Poison frogs transport their tadpoles from the leaf litter to pools of water.
 In some species, mothers place tadpoles individually in small plants and then return to feed each tadpole every few days for several months.
 These behaviors are energetically expensive and cognitively demanding, as not only do frog parents need to remember where these pools are located, but some moms frequently return to feed their tadpoles.
 We are investigating species differences in spatial cognition as a function of sex differences in parental behavior in poison frogs.
 Additionally, we are studying spatial behavior in cane toads, who are large enough to carry neural recording devices and have some applied invasion ecology aspects to their behavior.
 Collaborators: Andrius Pašukonis (CNRS), Bibiana Rojas (University of Jyväskylä), and Luis Coloma (Centro Jambatu).